FAQs

 Results Delivery:

-2 Day = results will be delivered after 4pm on the second working day.
-For example, , if we receive your samples on Tuesday, your results will be available on Thursday.
+Next Day = results will be delivered after 4pm the following working day.
+For example, if we receive your samples on Tuesday, your results will be available on Wednesday.
+If your samples are received on Friday, your results will be the following Monday, except where Bank Holidays occur.

-If there are any delays due to repeat laboratory work being required, then we will actively update the ordering party by email with a new expected results due date.
+If there are any delays due errors made on consent forms, Parental Responsibility queries or to repeat laboratory work, then we will actively update the ordering party by email with a new expected results due date.

-When you place your order you will create your own account password.
-You will then use this along with the user-name which will be issued to you by email.
+When you place your order you will create your own account password and we will e-mail you a unique user-name.
 You may use these to track the progress of your case in the “My Account” section of our website.
+This is where you will find an estimated completion date once samples have been received and your result’s .pdf for download when available.

-When your fully consented samples arrive at our laboratory, you will be sent another e-mail to confirm their receipt and the expected results due date.
-When you log in, you will be able to see an estimated completion date, plus any messages we may have for you.
-If there is a delay for a re-test or some other issue, we will inform you by this route and also by e-mail/telephone.
+If there is a delay for any reason, we will inform you by telephone and e-mail.
 For example, it may be that in the case of a test where the alleged father has given consent and the mother is not participating, that we ask to see evidence of Parental Responsibility.
 This may require you to show us an appropriate marriage or birth certificate.

-The thatDNAcompany® paternity DNA test proves with 100% certainty if a tested male is not the alleged father of a child.
+In paternity tests, a DNA test proves with 100% certainty if a tested male is not the alleged father of a child.

 Please note that this figure may be reduced if the mother of the tested child does not participate in the test.